Automation = Efficient Growth

 No alt text provided for this image

 Salesforce led this shift with its cloud-native CRM.
 Suddenly, CRM automation was no longer just for the world’s biggest enterprises that could afford expensive and custom solutions that their IT teams had to manage.
 Now, companies big and small could benefit.
-And benefit they did with as much as a 30% lift in revenue – yet another example of automation enabling efficient growth.
+And benefit they did, in yet another example of automation enabling efficient growth.

 Shortly after, data entry automation burst onto the scene.
-Companies like UiPath, Automation Anywhere and Blueprism specialize in automating data entry processes.
-These new platforms enabled businesses to automate invoice processing, employee onboarding, financial reporting, and many other similar manual data entry processes and have driven increases of much as 60% in employee productivity and operational efficiency.
+Companies like UiPath, Automation Anywhere, and Blue Prism specialize in automating data entry processes.
+These new platforms enabled businesses to automate invoice processing, employee onboarding, financial reporting, and many other similar manual data entry processes and have driven increases in employee productivity, operational efficiency, business growth, and more.

-More recently, task automation software like Zapier, Monday.com, Asana and Trello have come to life and increased employee productivity by up to 80%.
-Document automation platforms like Coda, Miro and Airtable have accelerated teamwork, allowing teams to execute 20% faster.
+More recently, task automation software like Zapier, Monday.com, Asana, and Trello have come to life and increased employee productivity.
+Document automation platforms like Coda, Miro, and Airtable have accelerated teamwork, allowing teams to execute 20% faster.

 No matter what industries or jobs it touches – from manufacturing and food to sales and marketing, process management, and document management – automation has been driving efficient growth across all.